dr-guangtou/taotie/astro/topics/ccd_reduction.md

-# CCD and Image Reduction Related
+# Image Redcution and CCD Related

 * On the general topic of optical/NIR detector and data reduction.